 Likely not.
 Researchers exposed collagen proteins to temperatures of 302 to 788 degrees Fahrenheit and found that the proteins' initial degradation occurred at around 527 degrees F, per a July 2011 Biophysical Journal study.

 Coffee is usually brewed at under 200 degrees F, so the proteins' structure probably remains intact as your coffee won't be hot enough to cause that degradation process, Taub-Dix says.

 Still, keep in mind that coffee itself may affect your body's own ability to produce collagen.
-Indeed, caffeine intake reduces collagen synthesis in human skin cells, per an October 2014 study published in Drug Design, Development and Therapy; however, more research needs to be done to confirm these findings.
+Indeed, caffeine intake is linked to reducing collagen synthesis in human skin cells, per an October 2014 study in Drug Design, Development and Therapy; but, more research needs to be done to confirm these findings.